Daniel-Hillman/obsidian-html-css-editor/FEATURE_GUIDE.md

 ## Sass Support

 Yeah, it does Sass.
-Variables, mixins, nesting, functions - all of it.
+Variables, mixins, nesting, functions.

 ### Getting started
 Toggle the CSS/Sass switch and start writing Sass.
 You get autocomplete for variables and functions.
 Click "Templates" for common patterns like mixins and grid systems.